 What?
 Are there any Bed & Breakfast establishments in Mexico?
 Yes, there are.
 Maybe they’re not as common as the U.S., but you can still find them.
 You can also hear the term posada, but it’s basically the same thing.

 The main difference between them and hotels is you get more personalized attention.
 You can even see this in the food being served.
 There are also fewer rooms, and they tend to be larger than hotel rooms.

-Bed & Breakfasts are the perfect option for those travelers who want to relax and feel more at home.
+A Bed & Breakfast is the perfect option for those travelers who want to relax and feel more at home.

-AirBnB has become very popular recently all over the world, and Mexico is no exception.
-If you’re not familiar with it, it’s basically an online platform where you can connect with other individuals and rent a room, an apartment, or even a whole house.
+Airbnb has become very popular recently all over the world, and Mexico is no exception.
+If you’re not familiar with it, it’s an online platform where you can connect with other individuals and rent a room, an apartment, or even a whole house.

 There has been a lot of controversy regarding AirBnB.
 We are not going to discuss it now, but I will write a post about it shortly.